splattner/homeassistant-digitalstrom/README.md

 This integration makes digitalSTROM lights, covers, switches and scenes available in Home Assistant.

-It supports config flows (and would support SSDP discovery if it was available to custom components) so that you can easily add your digitalSTROM server from the Home Assistant frontend (Configuration -> Integrations).

 However it does not support YAML config setup (anymore).
 The future is the frontend!

 Please read [info.md](info.md) carefully to understand how this integration works with digitalSTROM features and why devices cannot be controlled directly.